BibliothecaDAO/master-scroll/docs/protocol-economics/tokens.md

 ## Open Item Tables

+[TODO: insert graphic of these tokens and the item table]

 The project is designed around a core set of composable DAO governed contracts, extendable in the future via modules.
 Modules are isolated contracts written by Bibliotheca or external developers that all interact with the core contracts.
 These core contracts form the basis for the economy and can be seen much like item tables (Diablo items etc) in a traditional game.
 Namely, the most interesting contracts are:

 ## ERC1155 Resource Tokens